Course Outline

 - The zone of inhibition around the disk shown in the image has been measured at 23 mm.
 Based on this result, you should:

-- For S. pneumoniae isolates recovered from cerebrospinal fluid (CSF), the oxacillin screen test alone is NOT sufficient for determining susceptibility ...
+- True or False: For S. pneumoniae isolates recovered from cerebrospinal fluid (CSF), the oxacillin screen test alone is not sufficient for determining ...

-- Minimum inhibitory concentration (MIC) susceptibility tests should be performed against other beta lactam antibiotics on important S. pneumoniae isola...
+- True or False: When a MIC for penicillin is performed, minimum inhibitory concentration (MIC) susceptibility tests should be performed against other b...

 - Pneumococcal Resistance